Let me start with a confession: I am a collector.

 Research.
 Make lists.
 Hunt them down.
 Collect.1

 Hi.
-My name is Tony.
+My name is Colin.
 I am a hoarder.

 And let me tell you… It’s a relentless, never satisfying, interminable HUNGER